The Definitive Guide to Brand Positioning

 Strategic clarity before execution.

-The issue is not a lack of marketing activity.
+The symptoms are recognizable: messaging changes frequently but never lands, competitors feel interchangeable, sales conversations become feature comparisons, marketing campaigns perform in isolation.
+The issue isn’t a lack of activity.
 The issue is that positioning—the most foundational upstream decision in brand strategy—was never clearly defined.

 Brand positioning sits upstream of nearly every marketing decision.
 It determines how the brand is differentiated, which customer needs are prioritized, what messages are communicated, and how the go-to-market strategy is aligned.